 For the last six years, the Green Bay Seventh-day Adventist Community Services has had increasing opportunities to branch out from a small “give-away” store and

-The goal of Community-Connect is to have each church “reach in” to their community to provide services that will alleviate personal and community needs.
+The goal of Community-Connect is for each church to “reach in” to their community and provide services that will alleviate personal and community needs.
 All efforts are aimed at making connections that will lead to vibrant relationships and ultimately to connect people to Jesus in preparation for His return.
-See video below.

 Share your own community service story or start a new program, Contact: Alice Garret, 608-345-3883, firstname.lastname@example.org.